kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 ## Kin Client

-This is the entry point to the SDK as well as an account manager for accounts on the client device.
+One of two classes used for access the Kin blockchain.
+It serves as the entry point to the SDK as well as an account manager for accounts on the client device.

 ## Kin Rewards Engine (KRE)